Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - Risky Mixture (Darkness)

 ### Charging
-Adds Power Up to the user
+Adds Empowerment to the user

 **Available on**
 - all Certain Victory (Earth)